SerhiiButryk/TextQuery-Engin/README.md

 Query q = Query("and"s) & Query("the"s) | ~Query("the"s);

 The priority of operators is from left to right.
-This query means that a text satisfies the condition of a search if it contains "and" or "the" word or, if those words are not found, it can contain any words except "the".
+This query means that a text satisfies the condition of a search if it contains "and" and "the" word or, if those words are not found, it can contain any words except "the".
 If this condition is true a line is found.

 auto result = q.eval(textContainer);